xuankimtran/docs-1/pages/katalon-studio/docs/screenshots-videos.md

 1. Go to the [FFmpeg download web page](https://ffmpeg.org/download.html).
 2. Download the package which is appropriate for your operating system.
 3. Add the path to the FFmpeg executable file to your PATH environment variable.
+4. Reactivate Katalon Studio for this installation to take effect

 ## View recorded videos